Massachusetts Fair Share

 Here in Massachusetts, more than 40% of 3 to 4 year-olds, some 60,000 kids, aren’t in an early education program.
 Meanwhile, 30,000 children are on waiting lists for preschool slots.
 That's not only wrong; it's short-sighted because we know that for every $1 we spend on early education, we save $7 over time.

 As legislators draft the budget for the next year, it's our chance to make early education a priority.
 If we want to expand access to preschool, we need to raise our voices now.
-Send a message to your legislators, telling them that you want preschool for all.

 OUR LEAD CAMPAIGNS

 We believe that everyone deserves a fair shot in life, and that starts with a quality education.
 When the sequester hit schools, and took 2,015 Massachusetts kids out of Head Start classrooms, we stood up and took action.

 On Aug.
 21, we delivered 5,000 petitions in favor of restoring education funding cut by the sequester and against further cuts to U.S. Sen. Warren's office.
 Read more here.

 In December, Congress agreed to reverse most of these cuts.
 We will continue to work to stop cuts to education and work to expand early education to every child who wants it.

 Put America Back to Work